yeyt97/AirDropPlus/readme.md

    </div>
 5. Set up the shortcut:
    - host：'hostname.local' (or the host IP address instead)
-   - port：The same port number set in 'web menu'
+   - port：The same port as that in the PC-side settings
-   - key：The same key set in 'web menu'
+   - key：The same key as that in the PC-side settings
    - simplify：Enabling this will disable the function to send the iOS clipboard
    <div style="text-align:center;">
        <img src="pic/shortcut_conf.png" alt="Image" style="width: 35%;">